AntonCristo/sweetproject/README.md

 ## Available Scripts

 !!!
-After pulling and installing modules, please run : 'npm run devserver:start' to start a local webpack development server or 'npm run heroku-postbuild' to produce a build folder !!!
+After pulling and installing modules, please run : 'npm run devserver:start' to start a local webpack development server on port 8082 or 'npm run heroku-postbuild' to produce a build folder !!!

 In the project directory, you can run: